swlegion/stardust/CONTRIBUTING.md

 The simplest command to use is `npm run presubmit`, which runs all of the commands below, ensuring that your code will be able to be submitted upstream.

+## `npm run doctor`

+Runs common initialization tasks and checks for development.

+## `npm run build`

+Runs a build, which right now copies and initializes the mod JSON file in the ouput directory (`.build/stardust`), which in turn makes it accessible to load in Tabletop Simulator in `Saves`.

+You may also run `npm run watch` to re-run the build when something changes.

 ## `npm run lint`

 Checks the source for common style and conformance issues.
 We use this tool to